 - Why We Think Evolution and Theism are Compatible

-- Our Position on Intelligent Design (ID) Theory
+- What's the Difference between Theistic Evolution (TE) and Intelligent Design (ID)? and Our Position on Intelligent Design (ID)

 Another example of an issue involving science (both natural science and social science) with religious implications is climate change.